 In the process of implementing their mandate, Special Rapporteurs do engage with the UNSG, UNSC or other UN bodies.
 These UN bodies may be the subjects of Special Rapporteurs reports, communications and recommendations.

-8. Why is it an international inquiry?
+Why an international inquiry?

-10. Does the Special Rapporteur expect to go to Saudi Arabia?
+Did the Special Rapporteur expect to go to Saudi Arabia?

-I have also sought permission to conduct a similar country-visit to the Kingdom of Saudi Arabia.
-I will also be requesting meetings with other relevant stakeholders.
+She also sought permission to conduct a similar country-visit to the Kingdom of Saudi Arabia, but such a visit did not take place.